kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 ## Requirements:
 ###Mandatory pre-requisites:
-* We have tested TileDB/GenomicsDB on the following two platforms:
+* We have tested TileDB/GenomicsDB on the following platforms:
+    * GNU/Linux:
-    * GNU/Linux system: we have been testing on CentOS 6 and 7 (almost identical to RHEL 6 and 7) and Ubuntu Trusty (14.04).
+        * CentOS 6 and 7 (almost identical to RHEL 6 and 7).
 Most of our heavy testing is performed on CentOS-7 systems.
+        * Ubuntu Trusty (14.04)
     * MacOSX: We have tested with version 10.11 (El Capitan).
 * Dependencies from TileDB
     * Zlib headers and libraries